alicescfernandes/random-who/README.md

 All of the previous versions were "ugly" and not presentable, so i decided to take on a 4th version of the sorter, and this time, make it suitable for web.

 If you are wondering why, check out the [FAQ](FAQ.md)

+## Roadmap
+I know have sort-of roadmap for this: https://github.com/users/alicescfernandes/projects/2

 ### New Features